Patricknmaina/Phase-3-Project/README.md

 - `images/`: Contains visualization images used in the README file

 - `models/`: Contains the different ML models implemented in the project

+- `reports/`: Contains the project documentations, including the stakeholder slide deck, and the CRISP DM documentation.

 - `.gitignore`: Omits some files and directories from being tracked by Git